 ForWarn is a satellite-based monitoring and assessment tool that provides a near-real-time national overview of potential forest disturbances to direct attention and resources to locations where forest behavior seems unusual or abnormal.
 The satellite imagery is interpreted and delivered through the web-based Forest Change Assessment Viewer, a tool that provides an 8-day coast-to-coast snapshot of the US landscape and produces geographically relevant maps.
-ForWarn is being developed in partnership with the Western Wildland Environmental Threat Assessment Center, NASA Stennis Space Center, US Geological Survey, the US Department of Energy, and the University of North Carolina Asheville’s National Environmental Modeling and Analysis Center.
+ForWarn is being developed in partnership with the Western Wildland Environmental Threat Assessment Center, NASA Stennis Space Center, US Geological Survey, Oak Ridge National Laboratory, and the University of North Carolina Asheville’s National Environmental Modeling and Analysis Center.
 The tool is intended to complement and focus efforts of existing forest monitoring programs.

 The Template for Assessing Climate Change Impacts and Management Options (TACCIMO) is a web-based assessment and reporting tool designed to integrate the most current climate change science with forest planning to meet the needs of a variety of users.
-A collaborative effort between the EFETAC researchers and USDA Forest Service Southern Region planners and resource managers, TACCIMO fits within the National Environmental Policy Act (NEPA) process and can be used in land management plan revision, environmental assessments, environmental impact statements, and reasonable alternatives.
+A collaborative effort between Eastern Threat Center researchers and USDA Forest Service Southern Region planners and resource managers, TACCIMO fits within the National Environmental Policy Act (NEPA) process and can be used in land management plan revision, environmental assessments, environmental impact statements, and reasonable alternatives.

-EFETAC scientists are developing a web-based planning tool known as the Water Supply Stress Index (WaSSI) model to help natural resource planners and managers evaluate the balances and tradeoffs between water availability and carbon sequestration, and to support informed decision making in light of changing environmental conditions.
-WaSSI can predict how climate, land cover, and human population change may impact water availability and carbon sequestration at the watershed level and across the lower 48 United States and Mexico.
+Eastern Threat Center scientists are developing a web-based planning tool known as the Water Supply Stress Index (WaSSI) model to help natural resource planners and managers evaluate the balances and tradeoffs between water availability and carbon sequestration, and to support informed decision making in light of changing environmental conditions.
+WaSSI can predict how climate, land cover, and human population change may impact water availability and carbon sequestration at the watershed level and across the lower 48 United States, Mexico, Rwanda, and Burundi.